Catchup was a finalist for the Thousand-Year Game Design Challenge

 Group Size – the number of stones a group contains.
 The figure below shows three groups with sizes 2, 5, and 11.
 At the beginning of the game, before there are any stones on the board, the largest group is considered to be size zero.

 The ovals around the board are called the scoring track.
 Before the game starts, set one white pawn and one black pawn on the “1” space on the scoring track.
 These will be moved along the scoring track as the game goes along to mark the size of each player’s largest group.

 1. One player owns the white stones and the other owns the black.
-White begins by dropping 1 stone.
+White begins by placing 1 stone on any empty space.

 4. The game ends when the board is full.
 The player with the largest group wins.
 If the players’ largest groups are the same size, compare their second-largest groups, and so on, until you come to a pair which aren’t the same size.
 Whoever owns the larger of the two wins.